MontiCore/cd4analysis/README.md

 java -jar CDCLI.jar -i Person.cd -pp Person.out.cd -puml --showAtt --showRoles -f,--failquick <value>                   Configures if the application should quickfail on errors
                                           [true/false].
 The default value is "false".
+    --fieldfromrole <fieldfromrole>       Configures if field symbols should be created from rolesymbols [none,all,navigable].
+The default value is "none".
  -h,--help                                Print this help dialogue.
  -i,--input <file>                        Reads the input CD artifact given as argument.
  -o,--output <dir>                        Path of generated files (optional).
 The default value is ".".